alt250/alt250.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-20 years experience in building scalable data products
+20 years experience in building scalable data products.

+I apply software engineering best practices to Machine Learning.

 See some of my [projects](/projects/)